Poisson Boundaries of Lamplighter Groups: Proof of the Kaimanovich-Vershik Conjecture: Abstract

+\rl{It is not too hard to extend the above proof to all $\mu$ with finite support.
+We leave this as an exercise to the reader who wishes to better understand the method.
+A full proof of a more general result is given for \ref t.2ndmoment/.}

 As a further illustration of the usefulness of \ref c.vadim-quant2/, we prove a conjecture of \ref b.Sava:thesis/.
-First we remark that the notion of Poisson boundary and criteria such as \ref c.vadim-quant2/ extend to the setting of transitive Markov chains: see \ref b.KaimWoess:homog/ for the required analogues of \ref t.Kcrit-full/ and Equation \ref e.condshannon/, or see \ref b.LP:book/, Proposition 14.34 and Theorem 14.35.
+First we remark that the notion of Poisson boundary extends to all Markov chains, and criteria such as \ref c.vadim-quant2/ extend to the setting of transitive Markov chains: see \ref b.KaimWoess:homog/ for the required analogues of \ref t.Kcrit-full/ and Equation \ref e.condshannon/, or see \ref b.LP:book/, Proposition 14.34 and Theorem 14.35.